bjodah/mdiosvcor/README.md

 The program is used for calculating the correction terms applied in the publication:

-   *Björn Dahlgren, Maria M. Reif, Philippe H. Hünenberger & Niels Hansen "Calculation of derivative thermodynamic hydration and aqueous partial molar properties of ions based on atomistic simulations"
+   Björn Dahlgren, Maria M. Reif, Philippe H. Hünenberger & Niels Hansen "Calculation of derivative thermodynamic hydration and aqueous partial molar properties of ions based on atomistic simulations", *J. Chem.
+Theory Comput.*, Just Accepted Manuscript
-   J. Chem.
-Theory Comput.*
+   DOI: 10.1021/ct300260q
+   Publication Date (Web): June 17, 2012

 The program was implemented for use in a research project in the IGC group at ETH Zürich.
+Unfortunately this program which uses the very useful sympy project is a late rewrite, i.e. the numbers presented in the paper are the same but they were calculated using non analytical derivatives, for this reason and that this version was finished after having submitted the manuscript means that SymPy is not cited in this work.
+Any future developments in this area (which will use this codebase) will naturally contain the proper citations.
 The theory behind the correction terms were developed by several persons in the IGC group (see references in the article above)

-If you make use the code in your own research, please cite the article referenced above.
+If you make use the code in your own research, please cite the article referenced above and appropriate references therein.

 ## Installation
 This package is written in python, i.e. no compilation is required.